byteyard/FluidSizingCSS/README.md

 }
 ```

+> [!CAUTION]
-**Note:** All values must be unitless to ensure compatibility with CSS mathematical operations.
+> All values must be unitless to ensure compatibility with CSS mathematical operations.

 Here is the updated README.md section reflecting the complete list of properties: